-- (A) "Adjudication" means an agency proceeding-whether conducted pursuant to the federal Administrative Procedure Act, 5 U.S.C. § 551 et seq., other statutes, or agency regulations or practice-involving at least some oral argument or presentation resulting in some determination by an adjudicator that affects the rights or interests of individual parties. - (B) "Adjudicator" is one or more individuals who preside(s) at the oral argument or presentation of evidence at an adjudication.
-An adjudicator may be an Administrative Law Judge LJ or any other presiding official or officials who is are authorized to so act. - (C) "Agency" is an agency as defined in 5 U.S.C. § 551. - (D)"Docketed Party" is a named person required by law to participate in an adjudication. - (E) "Intervenor" is a person either entitled by law or permitted by [the Agency] to participate with full or limited rights as a party, despite not being a docketed party to an adjudication. - (F) "Knowingly" means done with actual knowledge of, or willful blindness to, the subject of the action. - (F)(G) "Limited participant" is a person, who is not a party, permitted by agency discretion to participate in an adjudication. - (C)(H)"Party" is a docketed party in an adjudication. - (H)(I) "Participant" means a party to an adjudication or a person compelled to appear before an agency in an adjudication, as well as an intervenor or other interested person limited participant in the adjudication. - (J) "Person" means an individual or entity, other than the agency or an individual acting on the agency's behalf. - (K) "Presiding adjudicator" is the adjudicator responsible for conducting and resolving a specific agency proceeding. - (I)(L) "Representation" refers to the acts of a representative on behalf of a participant in an adjudication. - (J)(M) "Represented participant" means a participant in an adjudication who is accompanied in the adjudication by a representative. - (K)(N) "Representative" is an individual appearing in an adjudication on behalf of a participant.
-A representative may be a private licensed
+- (A) "Adjudication" means an agency proceeding-whether conducted pursuant to the federal Administrative Procedure Act, 5 U.S.C. § 551 et seq., other statutes, or agency regulations or practice-involving at least some presentation or oral argument resulting in some determination by an adjudicator that affects the rights or interests of parties. - (B) "Adjudicator" is one or more individuals who preside(s) at the presentation or oral argument at an adjudication.
+An adjudicator may be an Administrative Law Judge or any other presiding official or officials who are authorized to so act. - (C) "Agency" is an agency as defined in 5 U.S.C. § 551. - (D) "Knowingly" means done with actual knowledge of, or willful blindness to, the subject of the action.

+(E) "Lawyer" means an individual who is licensed to practice law.

+- (E)(F) "Party" is a named person or entity required by law to participate in an adjudication. - (F)(G) "Participant" means a party to an adjudication, or an intervenor or other interested person allowed to participate in the adjudication. - (G)(H) ""Person" means an individual or entity, other than the agency or an individual acting on the agency's behalf. - (H)(I)"Presiding adjudicator" is the adjudicator responsible for conducting and resolving a specific agency proceeding. - (f)(J)"Representation" refers to the acts of a representative on behalf of a participant in an adjudication. - (J)(K) "Represented participant" means a participant in an adjudication whose interests are presented by a representative. - (K)(L) "Representative" is an individual appearing in an adjudication on behalf of a participant.
+A representative may be a licensed atterney-lawyer or a non-lawyer, but may not be a federal atterney-lawyer or other employee of the agency before whom they appear.
+See comment 2 to Rule 101.